siddhantkushwaha/Distributed-Algorithms/README.md

     java -jar filename.jar

-In this case the file name being 'DistributedSortingAlgorithms.jar'.
+In this case the file name being 'DistributedAlgorithms.jar'.

 ## Requirements